 Since 1907 the local community and guests from all around the San Francisco Bay Area and Central Valley have enjoyed the Cocoanut Grove’s grandeur and prime beachfront location for dances, concerts, weddings, and celebrations of all sizes.
 The Cocoanut Grove facilities are decorated in a way that preserves the building’s historic roots.
 The 1981 addition of the Sun Room, with its retractable glass ceiling, captures sunshine and ocean breezes during the day and glitters with starlight after dark.

-Today the Cocoanut Grove’s is used for corporate meetings and events, graduation nights, and other private events.
+Today the Cocoanut Grove’s is used for corporate meetings and events, graduation nights, and other Boardwalk events.

 # # #